c-blake/cligen/README.md

 Forbidding optional positional command arguments (more on Rule 1)
 -----------------------------------------------------------------
-When there is no explicit `seq[T]` parameter, `cligen` infers that only optional command parameters (or specifically positioned mandatory parameters) are legal.
+When there is no explicit `seq[T]` parameter, `cligen` infers that only option command parameters or specifically positioned mandatory parameters are legal.
 The name of the seq parameter does not matter, only that it's type slot is non-empty and syntactically `seq[SOMETHING]` as opposed to some type alias/etc. that happens to be a `seq`.
-When there is no positional argument catcher and no mandatory arguments, providing non-option arguments is a command syntax error and reported as such.
-This non-option syntax error also commonly occurs when a command user forgets the [:|=] to separate an option and its value.
-Nim's parseopt2, the current `cligen` back end, requires such separators.
-It's easy to forget since many other option parsers do not require separators, especially for short options.  `cligen` may someday grow the ability to specify which proc parameter catches optional positional arguments (rather than inferring that parameter from being the only/first explicit `seq[T]`).
+When there is no positional parameter catcher and no mandatory parameters, providing non-option parameters is a command syntax error and reported as such.  `cligen` may someday grow the ability to specify which proc parameter catches optional command positional parameters (rather than inferring that parameter from being the only/first explicit `seq[T]`).

+This non-option syntax error also commonly occurs when requireSeparator=true is passed and traditional Nim parseopt2-like command syntax is in force.
+In that case a command user may forget the [:|=] required to separate an option and its value.
+The default posix-style backend does not require separators.

 Extending `cligen` to support new parameter types (more on Rule 2)
 ------------------------------------------------------------------